 - Lead and/or support data analysis and report writing, as appropriate or needed.

-- Maintain and advance skills in training and facilitation, management, supervision, health and racial equity, coalition development, youth development, public health and related content areas.
+- Maintain and advance skills in training and facilitation, management, supervision, health and racial equity, coalition development, youth development, public heath, harm reduction, and related content areas.

 - Contribute to blogs, website content, and other communications efforts to share and promote organizational approaches, expertise, and learning.